qrvey/partner-portal/docs/embedding/intro.md

 ## APIs
 Our API references provide a complete list of the API calls needed to interact with the Qrvey platform.
-The APIs can be divided into the following groups.
-These links can be bookmarked for quick reference.

-* <a href="docs/embedding/api/api-core">Core API Reference</a>

-* <a href="docs/embedding/api/api-admin">Admin API Reference</a>

-* <a href="docs/embedding/api/api-analytics">Data Views API Reference</a>

-* <a href="docs/embedding/api/api-automation/">Automation (Workflow) API Reference</a>
+Qrvey APIs are documented in Postman so they can be easily accessed and tried out.
+The full collection can be accessed <a href="https://bit.ly/3lUHsQg">here</a>.